a9sk/stenospam/README.md

 - [Exiftool](https://exiftool.org/) to read metadatas from images, audio, videos and PDFs;
 - [Exiv2](https://exiv2.org/) to read images metadata;
 - [Binwalk](https://github.com/ReFirmLabs/binwalk) for searching a given binary image for embedded files and executable code;
-- [Zsteg](https://github.com/zed-0xff/zsteg) to detect data in PNG and BMP files;
+- [Zsteg](https://github.com/zed-0xff/zsteg) to detect data in PNG and BMP files.
-- [Wavsteg](https://github.com/pavanchhatpar/wav-steg-py) to extract hidden data from .wav files

 ## Licence